visgl/deck.gl/bindings/python/pydeck/docs/deck.md

 Attempts to display the HTML output in an iframe if True.
 Only works in a Jupyter notebook.

-`iframe_width` : `int`, default `500`
+`iframe_width` : `int`, default `None`
     Height of Jupyter notebook iframe in pixels, if rendered in a Jupyter notebook.

-`iframe_height` : `int`, default `500`
+`iframe_height` : `int`, default `None`
     Width of Jupyter notebook iframe in pixels, if rendered in a Jupyter notebook.

 #### Returns